pyco-apps/pyco-apps.github.io/site/licensing/eula.md

 ### a.
 Personal

-This license grants the utilisation of the product on multiple personal machines as long they all are uniquely used by the user, for Non-Commercial purposes only.
+This license grants the utilisation of the software on multiple personal machines as long they all are uniquely used by the user, for Non-Commercial purposes only.

-The user may not (a) share (b) distribute any of the content of the product, whether it has been modified or not, without an explicit agreement from PYCO.
+The user may not (a) share (b) distribute any of the content of the software, whether it has been modified or not, without an explicit agreement from PYCO.

-The user may modify and adapt the content of the product for himself as long as the above rules are respected.
+The user may modify and adapt the content of the software for himself as long as the above rules are respected.

 ### b.
 Personal Creative Commons